-This post started as a question from a worried mom about her baby’s skin getting darker and what to do about it.
+This post started as a question from a worried mom about why her baby’s skin color is getting darker and what to do about it.

-Worrying about the skin color of your child can seem wrong in the 21st century, but it is a very real issue for parents in some cultures.
-Passing judgement will not help.
-Talking about it might. 🙂
+Worrying about your child’s skin color can seem wrong in the 21st century, but it is a very real issue for parents in some cultures.
+Passing judgment will not help.
+Talking about it will. :-)

 My baby is 4 months old.
-At birth, she had a fair color but within 2 months her color is now dark.
-Why has my baby’s skin color changed so much and is there anything I can do to make her fair again?
+She had a fair complexion at birth, but within 2 months, my baby’s complexion got darker.
+When does the baby skin color stop changing?
+Why has my baby’s skin color changed so much, and can I do anything to make her fair again?

 (Giridih, Jharkhand, India)